Station Camp High School

 Station Camp High School (SCHS), located at 1040 Bison Trail, Gallatin, Tennessee, United States, is a public high school that opened in 2002.
-It is part of Sumner County Schools, with Arthur Crook serving as the current principal.
+It is part of Sumner County Schools, with Josh Ray serving as the current principal.

 History

 Station Camp High School was created to ease overpopulation in three Sumner County public schools: Gallatin High School, Hendersonville High School, and Beech High School.
 It is a four-year high school but, during the first years of operation, juniors and seniors could stay at their schools of origin.
 Freshmen and sophomores could attend the school an older brother or sister was currently attending.
 The same situation occurred before the 2016–17 school year.

 David Hallman, the first principal, hired staff at a temporary building on the school property while overseeing construction of the plant and facilities.
 Guidance and administration registered students at the same building.
 Eventually, the office was moved to the Board of Education building where rooms were prepared for the opening of the 2002–03 school year.

 The facility located on Lower Station Camp Creek Road was not completed, so students and staff had to meet at 695 East Main Street in Gallatin.
 The temporary facility was the former Gallatin Junior High that was being renovated to house the administrative offices of the Sumner County Board of Education.
 For two months, classes met in former classrooms, portables, and temporary classrooms in the Teacher Center.
 During those two months, the population exceeded predictions causing some classes to be moved and additional teachers to be hired.

 By 2017, Station Camp had become overcrowded.
 Over 1,800 attended the school, and rezoning sent students back to Beech High School and Gallatin High School.
 In response, Sumner County Schools announced plans for Liberty Creek High School in 2019.